Remember back in the day when children were told to go outside to play (on their own) or sent to the basement to play with all of their toys?

 ♦ Limit time with electronics (TV, tablets, mobile phones, video games, etc.)

 ♦ Change your mindset around what is good for your child

 ♦ Enroll your child in extra curricular activities that they express an interest in.

 If your children are like mine, they aren’t interested in very many.
 But that is ok.
 You are not a bad parent because your child is not in an activity every day of the week.

-♦ For children under the age of 8 try to limit extra curricular activities to 2 per week.
+♦ For children under the age of 8 try to limit extra curricular activities to no more than 2 days per week.

 As children get older it is more appropriate for them to be in more activities, assuming that their school work and opportunities for free time does not suffer as a result.

 Please share your thoughts in the comments below about unstructured play and children being over scheduled these days!